isaqb-org/glossary/manuscript/3-terms-M-Z.md

 Refer to [ISO 25010](http://iso25000.com/index.php/en/iso-25000-standards/iso-25010) website.
 Category: Quality, ISO 25010

-{#term-registry}
-### Registry

-"A well-known object that other objects can use to find common objects and services." (quoted from [PoEAA](http://martinfowler.com/eaaCatalog/registry.html)).
-Often implemented as a _Singleton_ (also a
-    well-known design pattern.)

-{#term-relationship}
-### Relationship

-Generic term denoting some kind of dependency between elements of an architecture.
-Different types of relationship are used within architectures, e.g. call, notification, ownership, containment, creation or inheritance.

 {#term-redesign}
 ### Redesign
 The alteration of software units in such a way that they fulfill a similar purpose as before, but in a different manner and possibly by different means.
 Often mistakenly called refactoring.